The firm handles a wide variety of employment related disputes for both employees and employers, including:

 Although best known for our wage and hour class action practice, the firm has broad experience with traditional employment law, trade secret disputes, and business litigation.
 We also serve as outside general counsel to several small employers.

-The Allen Attorney Group prides itself, first and foremost, on customer service.
-In a law firm setting, this means many things, from transparent billing to returning client communications quickly, usually within the same day.
+The Allen Attorney Group prides itself on customer service.
+In a law firm setting this means many things from transparent billing to returning client communications quickly, usually within the same day.
 And it shows.
-Many of our cases are referrals from prior clients and other employment attorneys.
+Many of our cases are referrals from prior clients, other employment attorneys, and even opposing counsel.

 We offer free consultations and flexible fee arrangements.
 We represent most employees on a contingency fee basis meaning that we do not get paid unless there is a recovery in the lawsuit.
 Our rates for hourly clients are competitive and typically much lower than those charged by larger firms.